the-whiteboard/the-whiteboard.github.io/_posts/2016-02-19-five-languages-michaelt.markdown

 an Eclipse plug in).

 This language choice could just have easily been C#.
-And then you'd have F# and the CLI as previous recommendations.
+And then you'd have F# and the CIL  as previous recommendations.
 But I've not touched a Microsoft stack in two decades and so I can't properly say "you should learn this."